THEOplayer/samples-npm-html5-sdk/samples/README.md

 ## Frequently Asked Questions

 * Are there any prerequisites to using this repository and its sample projects?
   * Yes, there are prerequisites.
   You must have a valid THEOplayer license to successfully use the sample projects.
   Refer to the "Create an SDK" and "Configure license" sections in our [getting started guide](http://localhost:8000/getting-started/01-sdks/01-web/00-getting-started-extended.md#create-an-sdk) for more information.

 * Where do I find my value for the `license` string in `util/constants.js`?
   * You can acquire a license at https://portal.theoplayer.com/getting-started.
   Log in, build a Web SDK (or navigate to an existing one), and copy the license string to your clipboard.
   Then, paste this value in `util/constants.js`.
 The green rectangle in the screenshot below points out where you can find this string on your SDK page.

+* Are there other examples where THEOplayer is used through NPM?
+  * The project at [https://github.com/THEOplayer/samples-nextjs/tree/master/typescript-npm](https://github.com/THEOplayer/samples-nextjs/tree/master/typescript-npm) combines THEOplayer (through NPM), TypeScript and Next.js.
+  * The project at [https://replit.com/@THEOplayer/THEOplayer-NPM-Webpack](https://replit.com/@THEOplayer/THEOplayer-NPM-Webpack) is a replit project that can be used as an in-browser playground.